amyreese/znc-push/README.md

     query window separately, so a recent PM from Joe will not affect a notification sent from channel #foo.

+*   `nick_blacklist = ""`

+    Space-separated list of nicks.
+Applies to both channel mentions and query windows.
+    Notifications will only be sent for messages from nicks that are not present in this list, using a case-insensitive comparison.

+    Note that wildcard patterns can be used to match multiple nicks with a single blacklist entry.
+For example, `set nick_blacklist *bot` will not send notifications from nicks like "channelbot", "FooBot", or "Robot".
+Care must be used to not accidentally blacklist legitimate nicks with wildcards.

 ### Notifications